 Sexuality in Women: Does Sexual Desire Decrease With Age?

 Over the years, everything changes, including sexual desire.
-Sexual urge decreases over the years because of hormones.
-In women, menopause can sometimes cause a decrease in sexual desire, especially due to ovulation-related desire spikes, since it no longer occurs.
+Sexual urge decreases over time due to hormonal changes.
+In women, menopause can sometimes cause a decrease in sexual desire, especially because ovulation-related desire spikes no longer occur.

 Aging Woman